-As mentioned previously in the substandard portion of this study, the sidewalks and the streets within Proposed Redevelopment Area 4 display deterioration.
+As mentioned previously in the substandard portion of this study, the sidewalks and the streets within Proposed Redevelopment Area 5 display deterioration.
 In multiple locations, the sidewalks and the streets have fractured as moisture has expanded as the temperatures have fluctuated over the years.
-There are also locations where the sidewalk concrete panels have been displaced as the nearby trees have grown.
 There are also segments of gravel streets within the proposed redevelopment area.
 Gravel roads are susceptible to higher rates of deterioration.